cncf/tag-contributor-strategy/contributor-growth/README.md

 * Provide best practices and resources for managing and interacting with contributors to CNCF projects.
-* Provide guidance on building a contributor pipeline that brings in new contributors and promotes them to higher levels of responsibility within CNCF projects, including the maintainer role.
+* Provide guidance on a sustainable contributor lifecycle for CNCF Projects to:
+  * Develop a pipeline that brings in new contributors.
+  * Define a contribution ladder with activities that promote contributors to higher levels of responsibility.
+  * Support their maintainers with advice and resources that improve sustainability and plan for transitions from the project.

 ## Scope

 * Templates for common documents like a contributing guide, reviewing guide, maintainers guide, contribution ladder, etc.
-* Case studies of sucessful projects of various kinds/sizes and how they manage contributions.
+* Case studies of successful projects of various kinds/sizes and how they manage contributions.
 * Collect and share talks related to the subproject's mission, for example building open source communities, or reflections on a particular community's